-More and more Americans are trying to eat less meat, for the climate, their health, and the wellness of other animals.
-Yet, we struggle to do so.
+More and more Americans are trying to eat less meat, but we struggle to do so.

-Too often, American vegan food is subtractive, just meat dishes without the meat.
+Too often, our plant-based options are subtractive, meat dishes without the meat.
 Increasingly, vegan options are substitutive, meat dishes with plant-based analogs.
-Yet, most alternatives still don’t taste as good as the originals.
+Unfortunately, these alternatives don’t yet taste as good as the originals.
 Occasionally, vegan options are traditional, cultural foods that never included meat, like chana masala and peanut butter and jelly.
 Yet, these foods are still vastly outnumbered by the non-vegan options out there.

 This is broken.
 Our meat tastes great but is killing the planet.
-Our plant-based food doesn’t taste good enough.
+Our plant-based food doesn’t have wide enough appeal.

-To widen the appeal of vegan eating, we believe we must move beyond what we have today.
-We must create new foods.
+If vegan eating is to go mainstream, we must move beyond our current options.
 There was a time before pizza; a time before sushi; a time before sriracha.
-And we’re currently in a time before incredible vegan options that have yet to be created.
+And we’re currently in a time before incredible vegan options that have yet to exist.

-We believe the best way to create new foods is cultural exchange – new ingredients meeting local tastes.
-Broken Cuisine is our attempt to do that: to introduce western cooks to the incredible world of Chinese tofus, to work together to fix our broken American cuisine.
+We believe that we can create new foods.
+One way is through cultural exchange – new ingredients meeting local tastes.
+Broken Cuisine is our attempt to do that: to introduce Western cooks to the incredible world of Chinese tofus, to work together to fix our broken American cuisine.

 Read Chapter One for free!